The 3 Big Red Flags of Sexual Abuse

 When it comes to sexual abuse, there are 3 big red flags which kids should learn to watch for.
 These are tactics abusers use to convince a child to break body safety rules.
 If someone is using these tactics on a child, it is a sign the child needs to get help from a trusted adult.

 Note: Teaching kids to watch for red flags is NOT intended to place the responsibility of abuse prevention on the child.
 Child abuse is NEVER the fault of a child.
-The red flag conversation is intended to prepare a child for situation that a child may face, help the child recognize danger (ideally before abuse takes place), and let the child know who they can turn to if they are in danger.
+The red flag conversation is intended to prepare a child for situations that a child may face, help the child recognize danger (ideally before abuse takes place), and let the child know who they can turn to if they are in danger.

 Define body safety boundaries